k0kubun/stackviz/README.md

 # Stackviz

 Visual stack profiler using [stackprof](https://github.com/tmm1/stackprof).
-This gem is a thin stackprof wrapper and provides simple API to see profiling result quickly.
+This gem is a thin wrapper of stackprof and provides simple API to see profiling result quickly.

 ## Installation